plainflow/plainflow-digested-week/README.md

 We will be reviewing and approving the pull requests each day from Tuesday till Monday morning.
 <img src="http://i.imgur.com/xBdmiEB.png">

-Every Monday morning **8:30am PST** we will make sure we had reviewed and approved all your pull requests.
-We'll send the email to your inbox by **10am PST**.
+Every Monday morning **8:30 am PST** we will make sure we had reviewed and approved all your pull requests.
+We'll send the email to your inbox by **10 am PST**.

 This is how a traditional Monday morning will look like for us.